 Special effects artists use computer graphics programs to create special effects for movies, TV shows, and other media.
 A bachelor's degree in a related field, such as animation, is usual.
-Median annual wage for multimedia artists and animators is \$72,520.
-Projected job growth is at 4 percent for multimedia artists and animators.
+Median annual wage for special effects artists and animators is \$77,700.
+Projected job growth is at 16 percent.